It is a myth that the canine heat cycle is every 6 months! Some smaller dogs may go that often, but Golden Retrievers do not.

 Canine heat cycles last for 3 weeks.

 The first week is when you will notice blood.
-As the cycle continues, the bloody discharge will become lighter and lighter in color, until it becomes totally clear.
+As the season continues, the bloody discharge will become lighter and lighter in color, until it becomes totally clear.

 It is usually during the 2nd week that the timing is correct for breeding, if you do choose to breed her.

-Her vulva will swell before her cycle starts, and will gradually shrink down to normal size when her cycle is over.
+Her vulva will swell before her cycle starts, and will gradually shrink down to normal size when it is over.

 She may not eat as much as usual, and her personality may change slightly.
 One of my females acts as if she is depressed during this time.